blablabliam/ZapCapture/README.md

 <!--Project Roadmap -->
 ## Roadmap
 #### V0 ✔️ (See Independent Repository)
-* Implement a working script in a Jupyter Notebook. ✔️
+* Script in a Jupyter Notebook. ✔️

 #### V1 ✔️
 * Implement a working GUI that is OS independent. ✔️